 And all the Philly steaks you could eat”

-With such catchy lyrics, we are not surprised this hit song was once on No. 3 of the Billboard Hot 100 charts.
-Boyz II Men were an R&B group that originated from Philadelphia and had many hit songs to their name including ‘So Hard to Say Goodbye’ and ‘End of the Road’.
+With such catchy lyrics, we are not surprised this hit song soared to such success and became forever embedded in the brains of kids of the early ’90s.
+Boyz II Men were an R&B group that originated from Philadelphia and had many hit songs to their name including “So Hard to Say Goodbye” and “End of the Road.”

-Their debut single, Motownphilly, was released in 1991 and it is one of their top hits.
-Its video features many locations in Philly, like the Ben Franklin Bridge, Geno’s cheesesteaks, and the Delaware Riverfront.
-If you want to see what the city was like in the 90s, you know what to do.
+But Motownphilly started it all.
+The song, which was the group’s debut single, was released in 1991 and it is one of their top hits.
+The ultimate local shoutout, its video features many landmarks, including the Ben Franklin Bridge, Geno’s cheesesteaks, and the Delaware Riverfront.
+If you want to see what the city was like in the ’90s, you know where to look.

 Punk Rock Girl by Dead Milkmen